micro-community/development/roadmap/backend.md

 - Email marketing
 - ...

+## Services

+- [Subscribe](subscribe.md) - An embeddable subscribe form for (not just) static sites (part of Backend)
+- Database
+- Document
+- Push
+- Users
+- Location

+## Document Storage

+Document storage will be provided by a Document service.
+This is a layer of abstraction on top of the Store

 ## API

 Backend provides a standard http/json API via `api.micro.mu/backend` and web ui at `web.micro.mu/backend` to be